About the NFACV

 The New Forest Area Conservation Volunteers (NFACV) was founded in 1983 by local people who wanted to do something positive to help conserve and enhance their surrounding countryside and its wildlife.

-The NFACV are in action on Sundays
+The NFACV are in action on Sundays throughout the year

 The main aim of the group is to enhance the natural environment in and around the New Forest by means of practical conservation work.
 This is done through a varied program of 'tasks' which are undertaken by members who provide the voluntary workforce.